How Do I Calculate How Much Fill Dirt I Need?

 Use common fill for cosmetic or low-stakes grading: raising a low spot in a yard, bulking up a berm, or backfilling a temporary trench.
 It costs significantly less but cannot support structural loads without extensive reworking.

-How Much Does Fill Dirt Cost?
+How Much Does Bulk Fill Dirt Cost?

 Clean fill from a nearby excavation is often free or near-free; structural fill runs $20–40 per cubic yard delivered.
 Always ask what the fill is sourced from and avoid material with construction debris or contaminated soil.